TGerd/TGerd/README.md

 - 👋 Hi, I’m @TGerd
-- 👀 I’m interested in coding just switchiing carreer
+- 👀 I’m interested in coding,I'm just switching carreer
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on hm...not sure yet
 - 📫 You can DM me